leeygang/bam/bam/hiwonder/BOARD_CONTROLLER_GUIDE.md

 }
 ```

-This allows BAM to process both types of data identically.
+This format is compatible with all BAM processing tools.

 ## Troubleshooting